isomerpages/mlaw-acd/_information-for-regulated-dealers/3-guidance-materials.md

 #### [3.
 Monetary Authority of Singapore's ("MAS") website - Lists of Designated Persons](http://www.mas.gov.sg/Regulations-and-Financial-Stability/Anti-Money-Laundering-Countering-The-Financing-Of-Terrorism-And-Targeted-Financial-Sanctions/Targeted-Financial-Sanctions/Lists-of-Designated-Individuals-and-Entities.aspx)

 MAS publishes lists of individuals and entities designated under the United Nations Act and the Terrorism (Suppresion of Financing) Act.
-Regulated dealers are required to screen their clients against the lists below before engaging in any business or commercial activity with them.<br><br><br>
+Regulated dealers are required to screen their customers against the lists below before engaging in any business or commercial activity with them.<br><br><br>

 <a id="footnote1"><sup>[1]</sup></a> "PSPM Act" is an abbreviation for the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019. <br> Similarly, "PMLTF Regulations" is an abbreviation for the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Regulations. <br> Regulated dealers are subject to regulatory requirements under the PSPM Act and PMLTF Regulations.
 <p align="right"><a href="#guidance"><u>[back to top]</u></a></p>